knightkill/presentable/md/llms-unplugged.md

 ---

 <!-- _class: invert lead -->
-# Thank you for your time and money!
+# Thank you for your time
+# ...and money!